STUDENTS ELIGIBLE TO APPLY FOR EMA:

 Who pays out the weekly and bonus awards?

 The Student Loans Company pay the EMA money directly into your bank account.

 How do you gain a bonus award

-The signing week for the June Bonus will be week beginning Monday 24th April 2017.
+The signing week for the June Bonus will be during the last week of April.